5 historic places you can’t miss in Jerusalem

-Jerusalem’s a city filled with must see historical sites, but it can be tricky knowing where to start.
+Jerusalem’s a city filled with must-see historic sites, but it can be tricky knowing where to start.
 It’s one of those places where it doesn’t matter if you’ve zero knowledge.

 More than ‘Jesus’ stuff

 Whether you’re religious or not makes no difference in Jerusalem.
-The following sites are awe-inspiring, grandiose and worth bustling your way through the crowds for.
+The following historic sites are awe-inspiring, grandiose and worth bustling your way through the crowds for.

-The Tower of David
+1. The Tower of David — historic sites in Jerusalem

 In addition, it’s a medieval fortress with architectural traces from several periods including the Byzantine and early Muslim periods.
 The citadel also contains important archaeological relics dating back over 2,000 years.

 Check the website for the most up-to-date information on ticket prices and opening times.
-For a completely mind-blowing experience, you also have to see the night spectacular.
+For a mind-blowing experience, I’d urge you to also book for the night spectacular.

-Church of the Holy Sepulchre
+2. Church of the Holy Sepulchre

 The limestone slab, dating from 1808, marks the preparation of Jesus’ body for burial.
 The Armenians, Coptic Orthodox, Greeks and Latins contributed the white lamps that hang over the stone slab.

-Probably the most moving sight is the tomb of Jesus.
-The Edicule (the tomb) is covered by a flat roof with a small dome at its centre and narrow columns for support.
+Probably the most moving sight in the Church of the Holy Sepulchre is the tomb of Jesus.
+The Edicule (the tomb) is covered by a flat roof with a small dome at its center and narrow columns for support.